ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 ### Task Listener - Appointment

-In this sample, a task appointment is registered with a cron expression to run every 5 seconds.
+In this sample, a task appointment is registered with a CRON expression to run it every 5 seconds.
 Therefore, the `onTrigger ` function is triggered every 5 seconds.
 The count variable is incremented by the task.